tbarbasch/Tradeoffs/README.md

 Trial set: Whether the trial occurred during the first or second time the set of four trials was presented

-Trial order: whether the stimulus was presented first, second, third, or fourth in the sequence
+Trial order: Whether the stimulus was presented first, second, third, or fourth in the sequence

-# Gene counts
+# Sample Info
+_Description of Variables_

+Sample: Unique identifier for each brain sample

+ExtractionDate: Calendar date when brain sample was taken

+Population: Identifier for the stickleback population from which data were taken

+Family: ID number of family that male originated from

+Experiment: Identifier for which experiment the samples belong

+Treatment: Treatment the male was given (as with Behavioral Data)

+bites: Number of bites performed by the focal male during the last trial before brain dissection

+zigzags: Number of zigzags performed by the focal male during the last trial before brain dissection